Sunday, October 13, 2024

 With this in mind, I have made a commitment to myself.
 I will attempt to make connections and learn from these professionals I see every day.
 As a self-aware introvert, I have trained myself to make the effort to know every name of those teaching in the building with me.
 Some days are crazy, and so if someone starts mid-year it may take me a few days to ask for their name, but even if that is the case, I still commit the time to meet them and let them know I am here for them.
 As for others who have been in the building with me for years, I make it a point to say hello and smile when I see them, and when it's been a while since I've seen them, I say as much to let them know I noticed.

 Here's the thing that bothers me though.
 While I know everyone's name and expertise, I have not visited most classrooms, and for that I hold out a personal challenge for the rest of this year.
 So often classrooms are demoted to a level similar to dorm rooms in college.
 We only visit the ones that house those with whom we work closely, or those from whom we need to borrow something.
 If we follow the dorm-room example, our supervisors and administrative staff are the Resident Advisors who come in to check things out.
 They visit each room and get to know the feel of the environment.
 But why should this advantage and honor be limited to administration?
 Last week's faculty meeting was held in the classroom of one of my colleagues, and I sat there stealing ideas and taking notes on what I can do differently/better in my own classroom.
-Afterward I asked myself, "How can I work in a building where ideas are readily on display, and I allow year after year to slip by without taking advantage of these amazing resources?"
+Afterward I thought to myself how I work in a building where ideas are readily on display, and yet allow year after year to slip by without taking advantage of these amazing resources.
 How insanely wasteful!

 At the end of June last year, a co-worker jokingly told another that the first day of school was only 12 weeks away.
 Meant to instill horror, for me it was a challenge.
 I had 12 weeks to figure out what I wanted to work on for the upcoming school year.
 Teaching is so amazing in that we get this natural pause during which we can reflect, regroup, reset and redirect.
 I always end up with an extensive list, much of which seems so easy when there is no school in session, and so impossible once the reality of a new year sets in.
 The main thing I decided I want to do better, and stating it here will hold me accountable, is that I want to consider how I can more deeply connect with my colleagues.

 My children have this odd behavior in which when we are out and about, they will look directly at someone from school without saying "hello" because, "Mom, that would be weird!"
 I say to them to imagine if they saw that same person while on a trip to a foreign country...no doubt they would be astonished to see that person and be compelled to say hello and share some information about what brought them both to this exact place and time.
 Why wait for extenuating circumstances to say hello and get to know one another?
 Exude kindness and familiarity daily with those who share this journey!
 These people are your family for the next several months of your life!
-It's an amazing honor to know and work with them in such incredibly humble profession.
+It's an amazing honor to know and work with them in such an incredibly humble profession.
 Plus, they have so much to teach you, even if just by their example and a quick visit to their classroom.

 One last thought because as I was writing this, I couldn't help but think that it's all about curiosity.
 So often we relinquish the temptation of curiosity, embarrassed that we have it, giving its power only to young children.
 We see young ones as inherently curious, and when we ourselves allow curiosity to take control, we think we are overstepping boundaries or acting less-than-adultlike.
 And so, I challenge you.
 Be curious!
 Ask about others!
 Acknowledge your commonalities that will help you to know one another more deeply.
 These are the little things that will help you to see past those items that tend to make us catty or gossip, which by the way are poison in a school building.
 Be curious.
 Be sincere.
 Be willing to create relationships and learn from your colleagues.
 Curiosity: It's Not Just for Kids!